pollfish/docs/rewarded-surveys.md

 </br>

-# Implementing Rewarded Approach - Step by Step
+# Implementing rewarded approach - Step by Step

-Here we are going to list all the logical steps in order to archieve the rewarded approach with Pollfish surveys.
+Below, you can see a list of all logical steps in order to archieve the rewarded approach with Pollfish surveys.

 ## 1. Initialize Pollfish in custom mode (skip Pollfish Indicator)